 Pediatric Medical Psychology: Our fellows have the opportunity to work with youth who present with a range of medical conditions.
 In particular, the fellow will participate within multidisciplinary clinics within the departments of General Pediatrics/Adolescent Medicine, Otolaryngology, Urology, GI, Burn, and Dermatology.
 Many of these clinics are highly ranked within the top 5 for their specialty.
 Fellows will consult with medical providers and families to optimize adherence, improve pain management, and enhance adjustment/coping with various medical conditions.

-The minimum stipend for an entry level position is $36,996 plus health insurance (the exact stipend may be adjusted for cost of living increases).
-The fellow is afforded 2 weeks vacation; additional time is provided for sick leave and to attend at least one professional conference.
+The minimum stipend for an entry level position is $36,996 plus health insurance (based on NIH guidelines; the exact stipend may be adjusted for cost of living increases).
+The fellow is afforded two weeks of vacation; additional time is provided for sick leave and to attend at least one professional conference.

 Interested applicants must complete all requirements for a doctorate in child clinical, pediatric, counseling, or school psychology prior to start date of September 1, 2014.
 Review of applications will begin December 1, 2014 and continue until the positions are filled.
 A complete application should include vita, letter of interest, three letters of recommendation, and updated APPIC application (including the respective test names and number of times the test was administered and interpreted).
 Only electronically submitted applications will be considered, and early submission of materials is encouraged.